gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Unlikely.
 Very little is safe in this region.
-But its absence from this one's database suggests that Lasercase will not think to look for us here."
+But its absence from this one's database suggests that Lasercase will not look for us here."

 Maddy took a deep breath and let it out.
 "All right."